jlederluis/iqss-text-organizer/README.md

 * `analyzer` --- prints a list of all available analyzers and allows the user to choose one for use in searching/exporting.

+#### reindex

+* `reindex` --- rebuilds the Lucene index for the selection using the active analyzer.
+This is useful if you have added terms to `phrases.txt`, as you can re-run the PorterStemmerAnalyzer on a selection using the new additions.

 #### index

 * `index` --- prints a list of all available Lucene indices and allows the user to choose one for use.
 This index remains active until the user changes it again (so adding files with `txtorg -a` or `txtorg -C` will add them to the selected Lucene index).
 Also provides the option to create and use a new Lucene index.